WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-sarbananda-sonowal.md

 ---
 layout: politician2
-title: Sarbananda Sonowal
+title: sarbananda sonowal
 profile:
   party: AGP
-  constituency: dibrugarh
+  constituency: Dibrugarh
-  state: assam
+  state: Assam
   education:
     level: Graduate
     details: professional hslc in1976 from don bosco (seba),ba in1984 from d.u ll.b in 1996 from g u and bcj in 1996 from g u